Last Updated: December 5, 2018

 Steps you can take to protect yourself

-For all internet capable devices, refer to your device's security protocols for a complete list of security related options, but consider the following:
+For all internet capable devices, refer to your device's security protocols for a complete list of security related options, and consider the following:

 Securing the Computer

-- Personal firewalls should be enabled as a protective barrier between the user and the internet.
+- Enable personal firewalls as a protective barrier between the user and the internet

-- Virus protection and anti-spyware software should be installed and updated regularly.
-Periodic full scans should be performed.
+- Virus protection and anti-spyware software should be installed and updated regularly

 Securing Wireless Networks

-- Default router names (SSID) and default passwords that were assigned by the manufacturer should be changed during installation.
+- Default router names and default passwords that were assigned by the manufacturer should be changed during installation